GiacomoSalvadori/UnrealStudies/README.md

 ## Introduction

-An UE4 project made for studying TPS mechanics.
+An UE4 (version 4.24) project made for studying TPS mechanics.
 The project has only the player's rifle sound implemented.
 Here the list of what I faced during the development.

 - C++ with UE4: a focus on UE4 classes like Pawn, Actor, ActorComponent, Character, AIController
 - Delegates and how to bind them in Blueprint